frhel/wp-migrate-sync/README.md

 # wp-migrate-sync
-A simple tool to migrate or sync wordpress instances
+A simple tool to migrate or sync wordpress instances.

+Will use the official WordPress CLI to copy databases.
+Will use rsync to copy files

+Thought I'd write it in Rust as a challenge.